 - Summarize features of the program and any supporting resources to demonstrate that the knowledge and skill expectations in the six elements of the Degree Level Standard will be met. - Provide course materials for each of the proposed core courses and any bridging course.
 Identify each course by name and/or course code as per the submitted Course Schedule.
-For each of these courses include the following: - course learning outcomes and links to program learning outcomes (these can be provided on a course by course basis or as a separate document incorporating all the core courses) - a listing/outline of major topics and/or key concepts and methodologies to be covered in the course - examples of proposed resources (textbooks, course kits, and other). - Identify the membership of the PAC, including the members' names, occupations, related credentials, professional affiliations, and employers.
-Attach information about the schedule of meetings and copies of relevant minutes of PAC meetings.
-If no formal PAC has been formed include detailed information about a) the pre-PAC members, b) how the pre-PAC was involved in the program planning and c) the formation of the PAC.
+For each of these courses include the following: - course learning outcomes and links to program learning outcomes (these can be provided on a course by course basis or as a separate document incorporating all the core courses) - a listing/outline of major topics and/or key concepts and methodologies to be covered in the course - examples of proposed resources (textbooks, course kits, and other). - Identify the membership of the Preliminary Program Advisory Committee (PAC), including the members' names, occupations, related credentials, professional affiliations, and employers.
+If no formal